Are you a teacher or a school employee?

 - Naturopathic Doctor

-Statute requires the following information be provided to the specified mandatory reporter within 30 days: (60 days effective December 31, 2017).
+Statute requires the following information be provided to the specified mandatory reporter within 60 days:

 (A) The name of the child and the date of the report;